Austin Electrocution Injury Lawyer

 Construction accidents can be devastating—especially if those accidents include electrocution.
 Unfortunately, homes and offices are filled with opportunities for electrocution accidents: extension cords, electrical outlets, appliances, and more all serve as potential hazards.
 Both the short-term effects of those accidents and the long-term struggle to deal with injuries sustained in electrocution accidents can be devastating, as they restrict your quality of life, prevent you from earning up to your full potential, and leave you struggling to recover.
 If you’re been injured in an electrocution accident on a construction site, make sure that you receive the compensation you deserve for your injuries.
-Contact The Law Offices of George Salinas at (512) 851-1004 to schedule your free consultation, or to learn more about the help we can provide as you work with insurance companies and other entities in the aftermath of your accident.
+Contact George Salinas Injury Lawyers at 210-225-0909 to schedule your free consultation, or to learn more about the help we can provide as you work with insurance companies and other entities in the aftermath of your accident.

-At The Law Offices of George Salinas, we have experience in a wide range of construction accident claims, including electrocution accidents.
+At George Salinas Injury Lawyers, we have experience in a wide range of construction accident claims, including electrocution accidents.
 We’ll provide you with an experienced legal team, as well as the care and compassion you need to navigate a difficult situation.
 While results will vary based on each unique case, our results and testimonials speak for themselves: we have a wide number of satisfied clients who are extremely pleased with the service we’ve provided.
 We work with insurance companies, large construction companies, and other organizations involved in construction accidents and electrocution accidents to provide the support our clients need so that they can focus on recovery while we take care of the legal details.

 What Are Electrocution Injuries?